FlagAI-Open/FlagAI/examples/Aquila/Aquila-code/README_en.md

 </details>
 Note: The AquilaCode-7B base model may not perform as well for dialogue reasoning tasks as the supervised fine-tuned AquilaChat-7B chat model.

-### Supervised Fine-tuning(SFT)

-1. Navigate to the chat model fine-tuning directory and prepare the pre-trained model that needs to be fine-tuned in the `checkpoints_in` directory.

-    Assuming you have just run the inference script under `Aquila-pretrain`, you can run:
-    ```
-    cd ../Aquila-chat
-    mv ../Aquila-pretrain/checkpoints_in ./
-    ```
+### Pre-training of the base model

+Currently, the minimum requirement for pre-training the 7B base model is to run on a single Nvidia-A100-80G card (batch_size needs to be adjusted).

+1. Enter the pre-training directory AquilaCode
-2. Configure the `hostfile` file.
+2. configure the hostfile file.
-3.
     <details><summary>Details are as follows:</summary>

     Taking a single machine with eight GPUs as an example: